PARADISE OF SWEET WINES!

 CHÂTEAU DOISY DAENE 93+p

 Very much Barsac and very much in the footsteps of Coutet.
 Really impressive.
-It may end with a high score as 2001.
+It may end with a high score of 2001.

 CHÂTEAU DOISY DUBROCA 93+p